Risk Factors for Heel Fissures

 Diabetes.
 Diabetic feet are especially at risk of heel fissures since uncontrolled blood sugar and nerve damage can not only cause dry skin that cracks, but these cracks can go unnoticed due to numbness, and become dangerously infected as a result of a compromised immune system and healing process.

 If you fall into any of these categories, especially if you have diabetes, be on the lookout for any signs of dry or thickened skin on your heels and stop cracks before they start by keeping your feet moisturized, and keeping the above risk factors in mind.
-Call our Chandler or Gilbert office for help by dialing (480) 963-9000.
+Call our Chandler office for help by dialing (480) 963-9000.
 We can conquer your cracked heels and any complications they may cause!